 So far, you've learned a lot at this stage.
 Kudos to our readers!
 The process is homogenous for every SIM card/size you have.

-The only prerequisite would be to switch your device off whenever you’re installing a SIM card and turn the phone on once the installation has been completed.
+The only prerequisite would be to switch your device off when installing a SIM card and turn the phone on once the installation has been completed.

 Release the phone's back cover and take the battery off your device

 You can see the card behind the batter, prompt the slide using your fingernail or similar tool